avrilcoghlan/LittleBookofRBioinformatics/src/chapter1_answers.rst

 sequence from the NCBI database.
 You can use this by going to the NCBI website and searching for it via the NCBI website, or alternatively by using the getncbiseq() function in R.

-To get the *Mycobacterium leprae* TN genome via the NCBI website, it’s necessary to first go to the NCBI website (www.ncbi.nlm.nih.gov) and search for NC\_002677 and download it as a fasta format file (eg. "leprae.fasta") and save it in the "My Documents" folder.
+To get the *Mycobacterium leprae* TN genome via the NCBI website, itï¿½s necessary to first go to the NCBI website (www.ncbi.nlm.nih.gov) and search for NC\_002677 and download it as a fasta format file (eg. "leprae.fasta") and save it in the "My Documents" folder.
 You can then read the sequence into
 R from the file by typing:

 Then in R type: